Symposium organizers: Monserrat Rivas and Hubert Brückl

 Symposium organizers: Valentin Alek Dediu, Richard Mattana and Concepció Rovira Angulo

-This symposium is devoted to studies on spin related phenomena in molecular and hybrid systems, including single molecule, extended interfaces, graphene and multilayered systems and devices.
+This symposium is devoted to studies on spin related phenomena in molecular and hybrid systems, including single molecule, extended interfaces, graphene, organic semiconductors, and multilayered systems and devices.

 Symposium organizers: Aurelien Manchon and Henk Swagten

 This symposium is devoted to progress on the exploration of magnetotransport phenomena in both collinear and non-collinear antiferromagnets, the growth and synthesis of novel antiferromagnetic materials and heterostructures, order parameter manipulation using electrical, thermal, and optical means, ultrafast dynamical and magnonic properties, as well as innovative device concepts based on antiferromagnetic materials.